Davalf99/Movie-Web-App-Practice/README.md

 # Movie-Web-App-Practice
-A simple movie DB app I did on react for practice.
+A simple React app I did for practice.
 You can view the page here: https://davalf99.github.io/Movie-Web-App-Practice/